Which LinkedIn Plan is Suitable for a Recruiter? (2026 Guide)

 • Advanced Boolean search capabilities

-• Unlimited visibility of full LinkedIn network
+• Unlimited visibility of the entire LinkedIn network (a key differentiator from Recruiter Lite)

 • Team collaboration tools